 Examples Of Electrocyclic Reactions.

 Thermally, they will proceed via a Möbius aromatic transition state involving one antarafacial component.
-Both methyl groups will rotate in the same direction (conrotation) leaving one endocyclic and one exocyclic relative to the new ring.
+Both ester groups will rotate in the same direction (conrotation).
 The process in this case does not preserve an axis of symmetry exactly, but only approximately.
 This can also be (optionally) illustrated via the Frontier orbital (HOMO) approach.

 In order to form a new sigma bond, the HOMO of the butadiene fragment must rotate in the sense shown, one node coming from above the plane of the molecule, the other from below (ie antarafacial).